garden-io/garden/docs/reference/project-config.md

 The Garden apiVersion for this project.

 The value garden.io/v0 is the default for backwards compatibility with Garden Acorn (0.12) when not explicitly specified.

-Configuring garden.io/v1 explicitly in your project configuration allows you to start using the new Action configs introduced in Garden B.
+Configuring garden.io/v1 explicitly in your project configuration allows you to start using the new Action configs introduced in Garden Bonsai (0.13).

 Note that the value garden.io/v1 will break compatibility of your project with Garden Acorn (0.12).

 | Type     | Allowed Values                 | Required |
 | -------- | ------------------------------ | -------- |